pingcap/docs-tidb-operator/en/advanced-statefulset.md

 ---
 title: Advanced StatefulSet Controller
-summary: Learn how to enable and use advanced StatefulSet controller.
+summary: Learn how to enable and use the advanced StatefulSet controller.
 category: reference
 ---